-If the IP Firewall toggle is enabled for a Spectrum application, then Cloudflare will respect the IP Access Rules created in https://www.cloudflare.com/a/firewall/ for that domain.
-Cloudflare only respects rules created for specific IP addresses or IP blocks for Spectrum applications, and does not yet have support for Country or ASN based rules.
-Spectrum will also only respect rules created with the actions ‘whitelist’ or ‘block’.
+If the IP Access Rules toggle is enabled for a Spectrum application, then Cloudflare will respect the IP Access Rules created under the Tools tab in https://www.cloudflare.com/a/firewall/ for that domain.
+Cloudflare only respects rules created for specific IP addresses, IP blocks, countries or ASNs for Spectrum applications.
+Spectrum will also only respect rules created with the actions 'whitelist' or 'block'.

 Spectrum offers four modes of TLS termination: 'Passthrough', 'Flexible', 'Full', and 'Full (Strict)'.

 'Passthrough' disables TLS termination at the edge.
 This is the required setting if the underlying traffic is not encrypted with TLS.
 If the connection is encrypted, 'Passthrough' allows traffic to flow from client to origin using the TLS session negotiated directly with the origin.